7 Best Home Warranty Companies in Arizona 2025

 America’s First Choice offers four plan options.

 • Systems Plan.
-The Systems Plan provides coverage for six home systems, including heating, air conditioning, plumbing, electrical, ductwork, and water heater.
+The Systems Plan covers six home systems: heating, air conditioning, plumbing, electrical, ductwork, and water heater.

 • Gold Plan.
-The Gold Plan combines coverage from the Systems and Silver Plans, providing protection for 15 systems and appliances.
+The Gold Plan combines the Systems and Silver Plan coverage, providing protection for 15 systems and appliances.

 • Platinum Plan.
 The Platinum Plan covers everything in the Gold Plan and adds coverage for your ice maker, built-in microwave, plumbing stoppages, and fans.

-Prices for the Systems Plan and Silver Plan average about $40 per month, while the Gold and Platinum Plans cost about $50 per month.
+Prices for the Systems Plan and Silver Plan average about $40 per month, while the Gold and Platinum Plans cost about $50.

 Pricing of America's First Choice Plans